Simple-Robotics/proxsuite/README.md

 - [CVXPY](https://www.cvxpy.org/) modeling language for convex optimization problems
 - [CasADi](https://web.casadi.org/)'s symbolic framework for numerical optimization in general and optimal control.
 ProxQP is available in CasADi as plugin to [solve quadratic programs](https://web.casadi.org/docs/#quadratic-programming).

+## ProxSuite main features

+**Proxsuite** is fast:

+   - C++ template library,
+   - cache friendly.

+**Proxsuite** is versatile, offering through a unified API advanced algorithms specialized for efficiently exploiting problem structures:

+   - dense, sparse and matrix free matrix factorization backends,
+   - advanced warm-starting options (e.g., equality-constrained initial guess, warm-start or cold-start options from previous results).

+**Proxsuite** is flexible:

+   - header only,
+   - C++ 14/17/20 compliant,
+   - Python and Julia bindings for easy code prototyping without sacrificing performances.

+**Proxsuite** is extensible.
+**Proxsuite** is reliable and extensively tested, showing the best performances on the hardest problems of the literature.
+**Proxsuite** is supported and tested on Windows, Mac OS X, Unix and Linux.

 ## Getting started

 **ProxSuite** is distributed on many well-known package managers.